wpgp/foot/README.md

 ```

 The `foot` package provides tools to calculate and summarise building
 morphology measures at multiple scales.
-These include
+These include building-level
+measures.

 ``` r
 # building-level metrics